som3canadian/Some-Tools/README.md

 - **setup** (Setup Process):
   - **Should be the first command you run.**
-  - First it will ask if you use `.bashrc` or `.zshrc` (built in setup action will not work if you are not using one of the two shell)
+  - First it will ask you which shell you want to use between `.bashrc` or `.zshrc` (built in setup action will not work if you are not using one of the two shell)
-  - After that we will setup $SOME_ROOT variable et create a new $PATH
+  - The script will set $SOME_ROOT variable
   - After the setup, You can open new terminal tabs/windows or source your shell (.bashrc or .zshrc) in the current terminal to activate the new path.
 To see you new path after you can do `echo $PATH`
   - In you shell file (.bashrc or .zshrc), we will copy you $PATH before we make modification.
 It will be commented few lines before the end of your shell file.
 So if you want to reset your path to before Some-Tools setup you can copy the command commented in you shell file, cleanup what we created in the file and finally source it.
   - Creation of Bin directory. (bin, bin/PrivEsc-Lin and bin/PrivEsc-Win)